midnightoatmeal/prot2func/README.md

 Prot2Func is a machine learning project that explores the feasibility of predicting enzymatic activity (enzyme vs. non-enzyme) from protein sequences using only their amino acid composition.

+Update: This was an early experimental attempt at protein function prediction using shallow models.
+The results were modest, but the goal was to test data preprocessing and pipeline logic.
+I plan to improve performance in future iterations with attention-based architectures or pretrained embeddings

 Background:

 Predicting whether a protein acts as an enzyme is a fundamental problem in computational biology, with applications in drug discovery, metabolic engineering, and synthetic biology.
 This project attempts a first-principles approach using amino acid composition as a basic feature set.